ignatiusyap/weatherapp/README.md

 - Create RestFUL API to a data base

 Assumption:
-1. A front end only app where the user data is stored in a state.
+1. A front end only app where the user data is stored in a React state.
-2. App is used to per brower session per user only.
+2. App is used per browser session per user only.
+3. Closing browser refreshes user data.